-The general global political environment remains unfavourable for the business environment due to continued political conflicts and terrorism.
-Numerous other factors, such as regional political conflicts in the Middle East, Turkey, the Korean peninsula and other regions, as well as large-scale (in)voluntary migration and profound social instability could continue to impact macroeconomic factors and the international capital and credit markets.
-It remains difficult to predict changes in, among others, U.S. foreign policy, healthcare and trade and tax laws, the impact of which cannot be predicted.
-Uncertainty on the timing and the nature of Brexit may adversely affect economic growth and the business environment in the U.K. and the EU.
-Economic and political uncertainty may have a material adverse impact on the Group's financial condition or results of operations and can also make it more difficult for the Group to budget and forecast accurately.
-Political instability may have an adverse impact on financial markets which could have a negative impact on the timing and revenues of the sale of the remaining interests in Philips Lighting and the access of the Group to funding.
-The Group may encounter difficulty in planning and managing operations due to the lack of adequate infrastructure and unfavourable political factors, including unexpected legal or regulatory changes such as foreign exchange restrictions, import or export controls, increased healthcare regulation, nationalisation of assets or restrictions on the repatriation of returns from foreign investments.
-Given that growth in emerging market countries is correlated to U.S., Chinese and European economic growth and that such emerging market countries are increasingly important in the Group's operations, the above-mentioned risks are also expected to grow and could have a material adverse effect on the Group's financial condition and results.
+It remains difficult to predict changes in, among others, U.S., Chinese and EU macro-economic outlook, foreign policy, monetary policy, healthcare budgets, and trade and tax laws, and the impact of such changes cannot be predicted.
+The Group may encounter difficulty in planning and managing operations due to the lack of adequate infrastructure, foreign currency import or export controls, increased healthcare regulation, nationalisation of assets or restrictions on the repatriation of returns from foreign investments.
+Economic and political uncertainty may have a material adverse impact on the Group's results of operations or financial condition and can also make it more difficult for the Group to budget and forecast accurately.
+Instability and volatility on international financial markets could have a negative impact on the timing of, and revenues from, the sale of the remaining interest in Signify and on the Group's access to funding.
+Uncertainty remains as to the levels of (public) capital expenditure in general, unemployment levels, and consumer and business confidence, which could adversely affect demand for products and services offered by the Group.
+Given that growth in emerging economies is correlated to U.S., Chinese and European economic growth and that such emerging economies are increasingly important to the Group's business operations, the above-mentioned risks are also expected to grow and could have a material adverse effect on the Group's financial condition and results.